-The mining rig has come a long way.
+The GPU mining rig build has come a long way.
 Now it’s time to setup the BIOS and OS.
 If you’ve walked through Part 1 and Part 2 you have an open air mining case and computer, the mining rig, which boots.
 In Part 3 we will be adding the mining rig to accept the 5 remaining GPUs.

 There’s a bit of work to do before we can just add all the cards.
 If we did, there’s a very high chance Windows won’t be able to work with them.
 We will first update a handful of settings in the motherboard’s BIOS.
 Then we will install our Operating System (OS), Windows 10, using the bootable Windows 10 USB stick from Part 2.
 Finally, we will make a few changes to Windows 10 settings and update the video card’s drivers.

 At that point we will go to what is generally the part of any build that can be frustrating: standing up the remaining video cards.
 But, to even get to that point first we need to take care of the BIOS and Windows OS.